-To find out we spoke with three interns who’ve recently finished summer stints at the banks: Peter Meng, Daniel Cao and Katy Long (we’ve used pseudonyms to protect their identities).
+To find out, we spoke with three interns who’ve done summer stints at one of the banks: Peter Meng, Daniel Cao and Katy Long (we’ve used pseudonyms to protect their identities).

 Here’s what they had to say.

-What kind of work did you do during your internship?
+What kind of work did did you do?

 Meng: I supported the research team by collating and proofreading their reports.
 It was a bit manual, but it allowed me to appreciate the nature of bank research and gave me an overview of regional economic developments.
 It also forced me to interact with economists when I had a question about their work.
 I helped the economists with their modelling and forecasting too – so I contributed to our macro-outlook presentations.